Contio: Theory 1: an audience of lower-class locals

 This first theory implies that the largest part of the crowd at every contio consisted of the same group of local shopkeepers who lived near the forum and who sometimes seem to even have closed their businesses to attend a contio.
-These lower-class shopkeepers would have had the most to gain from the measures that were discussed at the contio, such as grain distributions, and therefore they would have been the most interested to go.
+These people, sometimes called the plebs contionalis, would have had the most to gain from the measures that were discussed at the contio, such as grain distributions, and therefore they would have been the most interested to go.
 According to this theory, these shopkeepers were joined by other lower-class Romans who sought to escape their narrow housing conditions by hanging out in public places such as the forum.
 Therefore, the majority of the crowd would have consisted of lower-class Romans.